 The overhead press also works the front deltoids alongside the lateral and medial heads of the triceps, though without much of a stretch.

-From a bodybuilding perspective, the overhead press alone could never replace horizontal pressing, along other exercises, needed for a complete physique.
+From a bodybuilding perspective, the overhead press could never replace horizontal pressing, alongside other exercises, needed for a complete physique.

 Our shoulders did not evolve to lift weights above our heads.
 The risk to them is far too great in the overhead press.
 Other options hit the same muscles better.
 As a classic exercise though, many will fail to analyze the facts.

 The reasons here apply to all variations.
 Most have the sense to avoid a behind-the-neck version yet ignore that most of the issues occur from the front as well.